isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Apr18.rst

 `examples-Compute <https://github.com/isb-cgc/examples-Compute/tree/master/google_cwl_runner>`_
 repo.

-In this example, we'll be working with this `CWL document: transform.cwl <https://github.com/NCI-GDC/gdc-dnaseq-cwl/blob/master/workflows/dnaseq/transform.cwl>`_.
+In this example, we'll be working with `this document: transform.cwl <https://github.com/NCI-GDC/gdc-dnaseq-cwl/blob/master/workflows/dnaseq/transform.cwl>`_.

 The CWL workflow has a few sections: requirements, inputs, outputs, and steps.
 The purpose of the workflow is to execute the steps, where each step is a tool (also described by a CWL) which has a set of inputs and outputs.

-The first step is:
+In transform.cwl, the first step is:

 ::